 - The solutes that the seeds lose during the soaking stage contain amino acids, organic acids, proteins, sugars, and inorganic ions.
 There is no sufficient time to regain these nutrients because of the short production cycle.

-- Perhaps, the mold is the biggest problem facing farmers who grow fodder.
+- Perhaps, the mold is the biggest problem facing farmers who grow hydroponic fodder.
 Monitoring the humidity in a greenhouse environment is tough.
 Humidity promotes fast growth of mold.
-Moldy fodder reduces the overall animal performance and can result in animal death.
+Moldy hydroponic fodder reduces the overall animal performance and can result in animal death.
 Easy (and perhaps not effective) ways of controlling mold

 The farmers should install and use manual or automatic fans to regulate the humidity.
 These equipment increase the investment and energy costs.

-The fodder production requires sufficient skilled labor which is expensive to hire.
+The hydroponic fodder production requires sufficient skilled labor which is expensive to hire.
 Labor is required to soak the seeds, transfer them to the grow trays, place the grow trays onto the shelves, monitor the fodder’s daily growth, remove the ready fodder from the grow trays, clean and sterilize the trays, and take the fodder to the livestock.
 Farmers can automate some of these processes but at a high investment cost.
 Nowedays you can controle it completely with a App. (asked us for the company)

 Also, it is expensive to buy seeds, for example, barley, wheat or oats.

-Livestock cannot be fed by fodder alone because of its low DM content.
+Livestock cannot be fed hydroponic fodder alone because of its low DM content.
 They still require hay and other dry forage.
-Perhaps, this is the reason why farmers question the need to produce expensive fodder instead of buying other affordable supplements in the market, and growing livestock fodder on private or leased land.
+Perhaps, this is the reason why farmers question the need to produce expensive hydroponic fodder instead of buying other affordable supplements in the market, and growing livestock fodder on private or leased land.